home | about us

 Preparation:

-Place a twenty dollar bill in your wallet or purse before class.
-You will compare how valuable a twenty dollar bill is because of the gold and federal reserves behind it, to the value of communion because of the broken body and shed blood of Christ.
+Place a twenty-dollar bill in your wallet or purse before class.
+You will compare how valuable a twenty-dollar bill is because gold and the federal reserve are behind it, to the value of communion because of the broken body and shed blood of Christ.

 What you will say: